 This article asserts that recent deep discounts on books aren’t solely attributable to COVID-19; rather they represent a long-term trend within book publishing industry.
 Citing data from American Association of Publishers shows average new book prices have been steadily decreasing since 2006 due to electronic bookstore books becoming more accessible and thus making prices more reasonable for customers.

-The author argues that the deep discounts on books are here to stay, and that publishers need to adapt their business models to this new reality.
-The article offers some suggestions for how publishers can do this, such as by selling more e-books and partnering with online retailers.
+The author asserts that deep book discounts are here to stay and publishers must adjust their business models accordingly.
+He suggests selling more e-books and partnering with online retailers as possible solutions.

 Deep discounts on books and publishing are integral components of success in various aspects: These discounts serve to attract customers while increasing sales; clear out inventory to make space for new titles; level the playing field between larger publishers and their smaller rivals; and provide value.

 These books encourage people to try different authors or genres and help keep publishing lively and competitive overall.